 Capital funding is about information, money and working relationships.
 It isn’t a scene from Woody Allen’s “Take the Money and Run.”
 It isn’t cute or a way to play business.
 It is a lot of work–for all parties because of the risks.

-He recommends using dynamic metrics to energize and manage teamwork, communication, and scenario planning by individuals, companies and institutions, singly or combined.He is the founder and producer of SourceNewport, the economic think tank and conference on sustainable historic & urban development aimed at developing a sustainable economic policy for Newport, RI and the State.
+This was an economic think tank and conference on sustainable historic & urban development.
+I aimed it at developing a sustainable economic policy for Newport, RI, and the State.

-was released in July of 2016.* The new material updates the supporting data and confirms the projections made in the original book. (“I was right about the severity of the looming problem in 2007,” he says. )
+I think it is easy to underestimate what we’ve learned.
+I chose to concentrate my shocking findings on professional financial management with my first book “The Plan: Running The Machine That Runs The World.”
+This was released in July of 2016.* The new material updates the supporting data and confirms the projections made in the original book.
+(By the way—I was right about the severity of the looming problem that finally collapsed in 2007. )

 I have added copywriting to my certified skill sets to the excitement of our clients.
 A strong business plan collects valuable business information, but only copywriting forces leadership to understand the individual user of his product.
 That is the measure of business success.
 See Branson.